valerie035/data-analytics-winter-2025/module_1/README.md

 ----

-## Wednesday, Saturday, Janurary 15th - In Class Agenda:
+## Wednesday, Janurary 15th - In Class Agenda:

+1) Networking
-1) Review Video Lessons
+2) Review Video Lessons
 2) Lecture: Using AI in Education: Chatbots as Tutors and Learning Coaches
 3) Assignment Overview
 4) Q&A